SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 #### DataMiner Cube start window: Cleanup Cube Installation window \[ID_30351\]

-When you click the cogwheel icon in the bottom-right corner of the DataMiner Cube start window, you can now select the *Cleanup... *option to open the *Cleanup Cube Installation* window.
+When you click the cogwheel icon in the bottom-right corner of the DataMiner Cube start window, you can now select the *Cleanup* option to open the *Cleanup Cube Installation* window.
 That window will allow you to remove old and/or unused Cube versions as well as to clear the Visio cache and the protocol cache.

 #### Data Display: Extended support for launching elements, services, redundancy groups and views by clicking buttons in Data Display table cells \[ID_30413\]